yeoman/yeoman.io/app/authoring/index.md

 npm link
 ```

 That'll install your project dependencies and symlink a global module to your local file.
 After npm is done, you'll be able to call `yo name` and you should see the `console.log` defined earlier outputted in the terminal.
-Congratulation, you just built your first generator!
+Congratulations, you just built your first generator!

 ### Finding the project root

 When running a generator, Yeoman tries to figure out some things from the context it runs.

 The most important one is that Yeoman looks up the directory tree for a `.yo-rc.json` file.
-If found, it then consider the location of the file as the root of the project.
-Behind the scene, Yeoman will change the current directory to the `.yo-rc.json` file location and run the requested generator there.
+If found, it then considers the location of the file as the root of the project.
+Behind the scenes, Yeoman will change the current directory to the `.yo-rc.json` file location and run the requested generator there.

 The Storage module creates the `.yo-rc.json` file.
 Calling `this.config.save()` from a generator for the first time will create the file.

-So if you're generator is not running in your current working directory, make sure there's no `.yo-rc.json` somewhere up the directory tree.
+So if your generator is not running in your current working directory, make sure there's no `.yo-rc.json` somewhere up the directory tree.

 ## Where to go from here?

 After reading this you should be able to create a local generator and run it.

-If this is your first time writing a generator, you should definitely read the next section on the running context and the run loop.
+If this is your first time writing a generator, you should definitely read the next section on the [running context and the run loop](/authoring/running-context.html).
 This section is a mandatory read to understand in what context your generator will run and to make sure it'll compose well with the other generators in the Yeoman ecosystem.
 The other sections of the documentation will present functionality available in the core to help you achieve your goals.